threefoldfoundation/tft-stellar/specs/tfta_selling/readme.md

 The selling bot places it's orders in TFT on the Stellar DEX.
 It receives XLM In return.

 ## Distribution

 The `distribution_ongoing` flag is set for all open trades.
 When this flag is set, no modifications or cancellations can be made for open trades.

 Users by default get XLM back.

 ## Problems

 - Bad user experience, especially for 3bot connect users.
-- The 3bot connect wallet only supports TFT, TFTA and FreeTFT, no way to monetize via XLM for example.
+- The 3bot connect wallet only supports TFT, TFTA and FreeTFT, no way to manage  the XLM for example.
+The stellar secret of the 3bot connect wallet can be imported in another wallet like solar to send the received XLM to an exchange for example.
+Another address can also be supplied in the trade offer to prevent sharing this secret between wallets.